Limits of random tree-like discrete structures: A probabilistic study of tree-like discrete structures

 \subsection{Applications to random discrete structures}

-In this section, we apply the general results of Sections~\ref{sec:partB} and $\ref{sec:gibbs}$ to the families of random discrete structures discussed in Section~\ref{sec:intro1}, and provide further main results concerning limit theorems for random structures in the type II case.
+In this section, we apply the general results of Sections~\ref{sec:partB} to $\ref{sec:compsize}$ to the families of random discrete structures discussed in Section~\ref{sec:intro1}, and provide further main results such as the classification of local limits of random outerplanar maps.